jasminebahremand/spotify-hit-song-analysis/README.md

 - Cluster standard errors by artist to account for repeated artists — the main remaining refinement, since the model already validates on a held-out test set.

 ## Tech Stack
-Python · Pandas · Statsmodels · SciPy · Scikit-learn · Matplotlib · Seaborn
+Python · Pandas · NumPy · Statsmodels · SciPy · Scikit-learn · Matplotlib · Seaborn

 ## How to Run
 Locally: